trisys3/koaka-/README.md

     'koaka do controlRobot',
   ],
 });
+// (The timing may be a little off here.
+You may want to set up tracking with the grocery store.)
 ```

-Some behaviors may have been left out of the last example.
-Also, the timing may need to be adjusted, or tracking with grocerystore.com set up.

-## Comprehensive API:
+# Comprehensive API:

-# CLI
+## CLI

 `koaka`
 `koaka thing [[--name || -n] name] [[--ip || -i] domain name || IP]`: Start up a simple koa server and start taking requests from localhost and optionally a domain name or IP address.
 If using a domain or IP, the device must be accessible from there.